lasthyphen/dips/DIP3/dip3.md

 Describes the principal domains of governance and their respective remit indices.

-**DIP3m2: Amend/Remove Principal Domains**
+**DIP3m2: Amend Principal Domain and/or its Indices**

 Amend or completely remove an existing principal domain classification from the DIPs.

+**DIP3m3: Remove Principal Domain and/or its Indices**

+The expectation is that these classifications will go through many modifications and any changes, removals or additions/replacements to an accepted Principal Domain category will require a subproposal submission and it being accepted.

-**DIP3m3: Add a new index to the proposed Principal Domain**
+**DIP3m4: Add a new index to the proposed Principal Domain**

 DIP3m3 can be used as a sub-proposal to add more indices to the principal domain.

-**DIP3m4: Removal or Amendment of an Indexed Unit from the principal domain**

-The expectation is that these classifications will go through many modifications and any changes, removals or additions/replacements to an accepted Principal Domain category will require a subproposal submission and it being accepted.

 ## Motivation